 Mike & Mary try to attend most of these events; and we recommend people attend (but keep the caveats above in mind when making your decision).

-What's the scoop on Swingin' on Main?
-Mike & Mary and the Hepcats have been involved with the Swingin' on Main event for a number of years.
+What's the scoop on Swingin' Under the Stars?
+Mike & Mary and the Hepcats have been involved with the Swingin' Under the Stars event for a number of years (note the event used to be called "Swingin' on Main").
 In spite of our involvement, we'll give you some straight scoop on the event.

 There are usually 2-3 food truck vendors on site for the event.